 Loose wiring connections are a common but often hidden cause of outlet failure.
 These issues are often linked to power outlet warning signs that appear before complete failure.

-When connections are unstable, electrical flow becomes inconsistent.
+When connections are unstable, electrical flow becomes inconsistent, which may first cause intermittent power before leading to complete failure.

 4. Burned or Damaged Outlet